libretro/docs/docs/guides/arcade-getting-started.md

 In addition to having a version number, arcade ROMs can be formatted four ways:

 - **Full Non-merged**: All romsets can be used standalone because each zip contains all the files needed to run that game, including any ROMs from 'parent' ROM sets and BIOS sets.
-(ClrMamePro users: access through the "Advanced" button in the Rebuild and Scanner menus, then deselect "Separate BIOS sets".
-ClrMamePro will display those sets as missing in scans, but that is because all of their files will be distributed directly to the game romsets that need them.)
+!!!
+ClrMamePro users To rebuild Full Non-Merged romsets, use `Non-Merged` mode and deselect `Separate BIOS sets` via the `Advanced` button in the `Rebuild` and `Scanner` menus.
+ClrMamePro may display BIOS sets as missing in scans with these settings, but that is because all of the BIOS files will be distributed directly to the game romsets that need them.
 - **Non-merged ROM**: All romsets can be used standalone because each zip contains all the files needed to run that game, including any files from 'parent romsets'.
 The only exceptions are games which use BIOS ROMs, which are formatted as 'Split' and must be kept in the same folder as the game romset which uses it.
 - **Split**: Some romsets that are considered clones, translations, or bootlegs also require a "parent" romset to run.
 In some cases the parent is not the most popular or best working version of the game, however.
-For example, in a Split set pacman.zip (a clone), will not work without puckman.zip (its parent).
+For example, in a Split set `pacman.zip` (a clone), will not work without `puckman.zip` (its parent).
-- **Merged**: Clones are merged into the parent romset zip, meaning that more than one game is stored per file.
-Merged romsets are not supported by libretro cores.
+- **Merged**: Clones are merged into the parent romset zip, meaning that more than one game is stored per file. **Merged romsets are not supported by libretro cores.**